trailofbits/sinter/README.md

 `$ sudo Sinter.app/Contents/Library/SystemExtensions/com.trailofbits.sinter.systemextension`

 In this version, it outputs events to stdout.
+When run as a LaunchDaemon, which is the default install method, it includes a configuration that also redirects stdout and stderr to logs in `/var/db/sinter/`.
+Logs are updated every 2 minutes.
+View `Console.app` for live logging.

 ## How to Build